SalomePlatform/adao/doc/en/scripts/simple_3DVAR4.rst

   :width: 90%

-If we observe the same trajectory by plotting the 3 components of the system state separately, with the same simulation parameters, we obtain the following
+If we observe the same trajectory by plotting the 3 components of the system state separately (over a shorter period :math:`[0,10]`), with the same simulation parameters, we obtain the following figure:
-figure:

 .. _simple_3DVAR4Plus02:
 .. image:: scripts/simple_3DVAR4Plus02.png